 Setting up your SD card

 Have you checked off all the items on the checklist?
-Then take some time to set up your Raspberry Pi at your leisure.
+Then take some time to set up your Raspberry Pi properly.

-If you encounter any problems, don’t hesitate to contact us by email.
+If you encounter any issues, do not hesitate to contact us via email.

 Requirements

-Section titled “Requirements”You will need a computer, an SD card suitable for your Raspberry Pi, and an internet connection.
+Section titled “Requirements”You need a computer, a suitable SD card for your Raspberry Pi, and an internet connection.

 -